 Starting your Legal Career – Supervised Legal Training with us

-Many of our lawyers started their careers with us by completing on-the-job training and supervision as articled clerks or graduate lawyers after completing their law degree.
+Many of our lawyers started their careers with us by completing on-the-job training and supervision as articled clerks or trainee lawyers after completing their law degree.

 To meet the requirements of the Legal Profession Uniform Admission Rules 2015 for admission to practice as a lawyer, law graduates must demonstrate that they have achieved competence in Skills, Compulsory and Optional Practice Areas and Values as set out in Schedule 2 of those Rules.

-Following the completion of this training, the Graduate Trainee can apply to the Board of Examiners for admission to practice.
+Following the completion of this training, the Trainee Lawyer can apply to the Board of Examiners for admission to practice.

 Traineeships with RCT and Stringer Clark for law graduates: It's often the non-legal that matters the most